-- 204. The UCSPA prohibits suppliers from committing deceptive and unconscionable acts or practices in connection with a consumer transaction, whether the act occurs before, during, or after the transaction.
-Utah Code §§ 13-11-4(1); 13-11-5(1). - 205.
-The Defendants engage in "consumer transaction[s]" by marketing and selling to
+225. The UCSPA prohibits suppliers from committing deceptive and unconscionable acts or practices in connection with a consumer transaction, whether the act occurs before, during, or after the transaction.
+Utah Code §§ 13-11-4(1); 13-11-5(1).

-"person[s]" products and services that are primarily for personal, family, or household purposes, or for purposes that relate to a business opportunity.
+226. The Nudge Defendants engage in "consumer transaction[s]" by marketing and selling to "person[s]" products and services that are primarily for personal, family, or household purposes, or for purposes that relate to a business opportunity.
 Utah Code §§ 13-11-3(2), (5).

-- 206. Each Defendant is a "supplier" because they regularly solicit, engage in, or enforce consumer transactions, whether or not they deal directly with consumers.
-Utah Code § 13-11-3(6). - 207.
-As set forth below, the Defendants have violated the UCSPA by engaging in deceptive and unconscionable acts and practices in connection with the marketing and sale of their real estate investment related products and services.
+227. Each Nudge Defendant is a "supplier" because they regularly solicit, engage in, or enforce consumer transactions, whether or not they deal directly with consumers.
+Utah Code § 13-11-3(6).

+228. As set forth below, the Nudge Defendants have violated the UCSPA by engaging in deceptive and unconscionable acts and practices in connection with the marketing and sale of their real estate investment related products and services.

-COUNT FIVE - DECEPTIVE ACTS OR PRACTICES (EARNINGS CLAIMS) (By Plaintiff Utah Division of Consumer Protection)
+COUNT SIX - DECEPTIVE ACTS OR PRACTICES (EARNINGS CLAIMS)

+(By Plaintiff Utah Division of Consumer Protection Against All Nudge Defendants)

-- 208. In numerous instances in connection with the advertising, marketing, promotion, offering for sale, or sale of their real estate investment related products and services, Defendants have represented, directly or indirectly, expressly or by implication, that consumers who purchase and use their products and services are likely to earn substantial income.
-Such representations include that consumers who purchase the Workshops or the Advanced Trainings are likely to earn several thousand dollars monthly. - 209.
-In truth and in fact, in numerous instances in which Defendants have made the representations set forth in Paragraph 208, consumers who purchased Defendants' products and services did not earn substantial income. - 210.
-Defendants' representations as set forth in Paragraph 208 are false or misleading or were not substantiated at the time the representations were made, and constitute a deceptive act or practice in violation of the UCSPA, Utah Code § 13-11-4(1).
+229. In numerous instances in connection with the advertising, marketing, promotion, offering for sale, or sale of their real estate investment related products and services, the Nudge Defendants have represented, directly or indirectly, expressly or by implication, that consumers who purchase and use their products and services are likely to earn substantial income.
+Such representations include that consumers who purchase the Workshops or the Advanced Trainings are likely to earn several thousand dollars monthly.

+230. In truth and in fact, in numerous instances in which the Nudge Defendants have made the representations set forth in Paragraph 229, consumers who purchased the Nudge Defendants' products and services did not earn substantial income.

+231. The Nudge Defendants' representations as set forth in Paragraph 229 are false or misleading or were not substantiated at the time the representations were made, and constitute a deceptive act or practice in violation of the UCSPA, Utah Code § 13-11-4(1).

-COUNT SIX - DECEPTIVE ACTS OR PRACTICES (PRODUCTS AND SERVICES PROVIDED)
+COUNT SEVEN - DECEPTIVE ACTS OR PRACTICES (PRODUCTS AND SERVICES PROVIDED)

+(By Plaintiff Utah Division of Consumer Protection Against All Nudge Defendants)

-- 211. In numerous instances in connection with the advertising, marketing, promotion, offering for sale, or sale of their real estate investment related products and services, Defendants have represented, directly or indirectly, expressly or by implication, that they will provide tools and/or access to one or more of the following: - (a) funding to do real estate deals without having the consumers put any of their own money down; - (b) properties at discounted or wholesale prices; - (c) "cash buyers;" - (d) personalized assistance from experts or mentors who will walk consumers through completing real estate deals; - (d) "turnkey" or "cash flowing" properties at the Buying Summit; - (e) properties in "rental rehabbed" condition, or free of certain defects, at the Buying Summit; or - (f) "low risk" trust deeds at the Buying Summit. - 212.
-In truth and in fact, in numerous instances in which Defendants have made the representations set forth in Paragraph 211, Defendants did not provide the products and services they represented they would provide. - 213.
-Therefore, Defendants' representations as set forth in Paragraph 211 are false and misleading and constitute deceptive acts or practices in violation of the UCSPA, Utah Code § 13-11-4(1).
+232. In numerous instances in connection with the advertising, marketing, promotion, offering for sale, or sale of their real estate investment related products and services, the Nudge Defendants have represented, directly or indirectly, expressly or by implication, that they will provide tools and/or access to one or more of the following:

+(a) funding to do real estate deals without having the consumers put any of their own money down;

+(b) properties at discounted or wholesale prices;

+(c) "cash buyers;"

+(d) personalized assistance from experts or mentors who will walk consumers through completing real estate deals;

+(d) "turnkey" or "cash flowing" properties at the Buying Summit;

+(e) properties in "rental rehabbed" condition, or free of certain defects, at the Buying Summit; or made the representations set forth in Paragraph 232, the Nudge Defendants did not provide the products and services they represented they would provide.

+(f) "low risk" trust deeds at the Buying Summit.

+233. In truth and in fact, in numerous instances in which the Nudge Defendants have

+234. Therefore, the Nudge Defendants' representations as set forth in Paragraph 232 are false and misleading and constitute deceptive acts or practices in violation of the UCSPA, Utah Code § 13-11-4(1).

-COUNT SEVEN - DECEPTIVE ACTS OR PRACTICES (NEED FOR FINANCIAL INFORMATION AND PURPOSE OF SEEKING ADDITIONAL CREDIT)
+COUNT EIGHT - DECEPTIVE ACTS OR PRACTICES (NEED FOR FINANCIAL INFORMATION AND PURPOSE OF SEEKING ADDITIONAL CREDIT)